6

 Illustration - What is a referral partnership

-In the most basic form, channel conflict is when multiple channel partners oppose each other within the same sales channel.
-There are several types of channel conflict including vertical, horizontal, and across multiple channels.
+In its most basic form, channel conflict occurs when multiple channel partners oppose each other within the same sales channel.
+There are several types of channel conflict, including vertical, horizontal, and across multiple channels.
 These conflicts can arise anywhere within the distribution network, causing major disruptions and setbacks for anyone involved.

 Why Are There Conflicts with Channel Partners?

-Channel partners offer a way for companies to expand their reach and grow their business without having to dedicate additional resources to grow and maintain new networks.
+Channel partners offer companies a way to expand their reach and grow their business without dedicating additional resources to building and maintaining new networks.

-While selling directly to the end user is typically the best for maintaining profit margins, channel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts.
-When multiple partners are involved though, there are bound to be issues.
+Selling directly to the end user is typically the best way to maintain profit margins.
+Channel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts.
+However, when multiple partners are involved, there are bound to be issues.

 "Channel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts."

-These types of conflicts can happen when partners compete over the same customer base which can lead to a price war or oversaturation.
-There are numerous other types of conflicts as well, and they primarily start because expectations and contracts weren’t properly defined.
+These types of conflicts can happen when partners compete over the same customer base, leading to a price war or oversaturation.
+Numerous other types of conflicts exist, and they primarily start because expectations and contracts weren’t properly defined.

 3 Main Causes of Channel Conflict